hphelion/documentation/community/community.dashboard.launch.md

 # Logging into the HP Helion OpenStack&reg; Dashboards

+The [HP Helion OpenStack Community dashboards](/helion/community/dashboard/how-works/) are browser-based user interfaces that allow you to interact with the HP Helion OpenStack Commercial overcloud.

+To log into the Helion dashboard:

 1. Ask the cloud operator for the host name or public IP address from which you can access the dashboard, and for your user name and password.

 2. Open a web browser that has JavaScript and cookies enabled.